-Since human activities greatly affect watersheds, healing rivers, wetlands, and other important features, it up to us to do what we can to protect them.
-While laws and regulations are necessary for environmental protection, it is just as important for individual citizens to be aware of watershed issues and understand what they can do.
+Since human activities greatly affect the health of watersheds it is up to us to protect them.
+While laws and regulations are necessary for environmental protection, it is just as important for individuals to be aware of watershed issues and understand what each of us can do.

 The path and speed at which a river or stream flows through the land is called “stream course.”